 Scenic Journey To Srinagar Dal Lake – Photo Story

-During my two nights stay in a houseboat on Dal Lake I was able to capture and record a lot of photos and videos.
+During my two nights budget-friendly stay in a houseboat on Dal Lake, I was able to capture and record a lot of photos and videos.
 I’m showcasing here some of the best to inspire you to explore Dal Lake and also sharing some insights through travel photos.
 Have you visited Dal Lake yet?
 No, then join me this photo journey to visualize and explore.

 Dal Lake Shikaras, The Gondolas of Kashmir

 The entire Dal Lake length is approximately 6 – 7 km.
 How far you’ll look, you can see many many shikaras.
 Dal Lake shikaras are nothing but the Gondolas of Kashmir.
 Shikara or any regular boat is the only transport mode on Dal Lake.
 Every houseboat keeps one boat, or they hire to pick up guest from the ghat.
 You can also employ any shikara from the ghat to enjoy a cruise along the lake.
 However, shikaras are not only for recreation purposes.
-You’ll see many local merchants do use shikara for selling different Kashmiri products, souvenirs, Kashmiri Kawa.
+You’ll see many local merchants do use shikara for selling different Kashmiri products, souvenirs, Kashmiri Kahwa.
 Locals even use small canoe/ boat and shikara for daily transport to fishing and selling vegetables, flowers, and fruits.